CyanD/cyand.github.io/_posts/2020-09/2020-09-02-working-log.md

 * Pause the progress of DurationTacotron model, and turn to use the espnet
 * Fixing the custom OP integration error

+# Week 3

+## 2020/09/14 Mon.

+* Test r=1
+* Apartment purchase contract is delivered to bank
+* The shape generation paper

+## 2020/09/15 Tue.

+* Train model with r=1, and concatenation of inputs.
+This produced good result.
+* Improve GMM attention with duration as mu.